Butter to Oil Conversion Calculator - Chart, Ratio and Grams

 Frequently asked questions

-Use 3/4 the amount - so 1 cup butter becomes 3/4 cup vegetable oil, 1/2 cup butter becomes 6 tablespoons oil.
-The same ratio works for canola oil and any other neutral cooking oil.
+Use 3/4 the amount - 1 cup butter becomes 3/4 cup vegetable oil, 1/2 cup butter becomes 6 tablespoons oil, 100g butter becomes 75g vegetable oil.
+The same ratio works for canola oil, sunflower oil and any other neutral cooking oil.
+For margarine to oil, use the same 3:4 ratio.